GOP candidate Vivek Ramaswamy talks need for fresh leadership, Iowa caucuses

 Watch CBS News

-Dokoupil was named co-host of CBS' morning news program in 2019.
-Previously, he was a CBS News correspondent and a "CBS Sunday Morning" contributor.
+Before that, he was a CBS News correspondent and a "CBS News Sunday Morning" contributor.
 His reporting has appeared across all CBS News broadcasts and platforms.

 Since joining CBS News in 2016, Dokoupil has interviewed a variety of major artists, entertainers and newsmakers, among them first lady Hillary Clinton, comedy legend Steve Martin, and music superstars Dolly Parton and Linda Ronstadt.

-His cover stories for "CBS Sunday Morning" include features on the scourge of suicide, the struggles of public school teachers, and a successful rehab program for drug and alcohol-addicted airline pilots.
-His long-form work for "CBS Sunday Morning" includes profiles of Chuck Lorre, Michael Che, Pete Davidson and Ben Stiller, and cultural pieces on the joys of quitting your job, the benefits of working with your hands, and the fight over plastic straws.
+His cover stories for "CBS News Sunday Morning" include features on the impact of suicide; the struggles of public school teachers; a successful rehab program for drug and alcohol-addicted airline pilots; the benefits of working with your hands; the fight over plastic straws as well as interviews with such people as Chuck Lorre, Michael Che, Pete Davidson and Ben Stiller.

 As a correspondent for CBS News, he has written about marijuana legalization, digital privacy and the Second Amendment.
-In addition, Dokoupil had served as a substitute anchor on the CBS News Streaming Network and the "CBS Weekend News."
+In addition, Dokoupil had served as a substitute anchor on the CBS News 24/7 and the "CBS Weekend News."

 Dokoupil joined CBS News after three years at NBC News, where he was a correspondent for MSNBC.
-He was the network's lead reporter on a run of big national stories, including the Paris climate agreement and the Flint water crisis.
+He was the network's lead reporter on big national stories, including the Paris climate agreement and the Flint water crisis.
 He also covered the 2016 presidential primaries.

 From 2007 to 2013, Dokoupil was a senior writer at Newsweek and the Daily Beast, where his reporting landed him on NBC's "Today," ABC's "20/20" and NPR's "Fresh Air with Terry Gross."